alexpaul/Pursuit-Core-iOS-Unit3-Build-Your-Own-Project/README.md

 ## Requirements

-- Project should make at least on GET request to an API of your chosing
+- Project should make at least one GET request to your choosen API
-- Should have at least 2 view controllers
+- App should have at least 2 view controllers

 ## API Resources